Staying Hydrated This Festival Season

 - Dry mouth

-- Urinating less often than normal
+- Production of urine that is less often than normal

-For infants, the most common symptoms of dehydration include:
+For infants, symptoms of dehydration may include:

 - Few or no tears when crying